raroni/hercules/README.md

 ## Alternatives

-Here's a list of other libraries that somehow enables you to run Javascript in the browser.
+Here's a list of other libraries that somehow enables you to use `require` in the browser.

 ### [Stitch](https://github.com/sstephenson/stitch)